Georgia vs. Vanderbilt NCAA Football Odds, Plays and Insights | September 25, 2021

 Vanderbilt Stats and Trends

+- Thus far this year Vanderbilt has one win against the spread.

-- This year the Commodores rack up nine more points per game (16.7) than the Bulldogs surrender (7.7).
+- The Commodores rack up nine more points per game (16.7) than the Bulldogs give up (7.7).

 - Vanderbilt is 1-1 against the spread and 1-1 overall when the team records more than 7.7 points.

-- When Vanderbilt amasses over 221.3 yards, the team is 1-1 against the spread and 1-2 overall.
+- Vanderbilt is 1-1 against the spread and 1-2 overall when the team totals over 221.3 yards.

-- This year the Commodores have five turnovers, one fewer than the Bulldogs have takeaways (6).
+- The Commodores have five giveaways this season, while the Bulldogs have six takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.